jameswolff96/moonshae-isles/campaign/act1/chapter3.md

    - **Event**: The party uncovers a secret passage leading to an ancient archive beneath the castle.
 The books and artifacts within may hold vital information about Eryndor’s quest.
    - **Skill Challenge**: Investigation (DC 15) to find the passage or Arcana (DC 14) to decipher the writings inside.

----

-#### **Encounters in Caer Callidyrr**

-1. **The Fey-Scarred Beggar**:

-   - **Setup**: A beggar approaches the party, muttering about "shimmering lights" and "a wizard who spoke to the stars."
-   - **Skill Challenge**: Persuasion (DC 13) to coax coherent information from them or Arcana (DC 15) to recognize their descriptions as Feywild phenomena.
-   - **Outcome**: The beggar reveals that Eryndor was last seen heading to the **Silver Glade**, a forest just outside the city.

-2. **Dockside Smugglers**:

-   - **Setup**: A group of smugglers operating in the harbor may have information about Eryndor, but they demand payment or favors in exchange.
-   - **Skill Challenge**: Deception (DC 14) or Intimidation (DC 15) to secure their cooperation.
-   - **Outcome**: The smugglers mention that Eryndor hired a guide to explore ruins tied to an ancient Fey artifact.

-3. **Unseen Observers**:

-   - **Setup**: The party notices that they are being followed by shadowy figures.
-These could be agents of a local faction or Feywild spies.
-   - **Skill Challenge**: Stealth (DC 13) to avoid detection or Perception (DC 15) to track their pursuers.
-   - **Outcome**: The figures confront the party, either as potential allies with cryptic warnings or hostile opponents.

----

-#### **Major Decision Points**

-1. **Political Intrigue**:

-   - Should the party ally with Lady Kendrick, they gain resources and protection but may be drawn into the city’s political struggles.
-   - Alternately, they can avoid the castle entirely, focusing instead on fey-related mysteries.

-2. **Trust in the Fey**:

-   - Encountering Fey allies or enemies requires the players to make careful decisions.
-Bargains with the Fey often have unintended consequences.

-3. **Resource Management**:

-   - Players may need to negotiate for supplies, magical items, or transportation as they prepare to leave the city for the next phase of their journey.

----